When making appeals to SEND Tribunal and going through mediation, it's important that you understand the process and the steps you should follow.

-The SEND Code of Practice says that parents and young people can appeal to the Tribunal about:
+The SEND Code of Practice says that parents and young people can appeal to the tribunal about:

 See further information about:

-You can ask them why the Local Authority made their decision, talk about the main issues and tell them why you disagree.
+You can ask them why the local authority made their decision, talk about the main issues and tell them why you disagree.

 If an agreement cannot be reached between you and the local authority through discussion with your SEN Caseworker, you can ask for mediation, and have the right to lodge an appeal to tribunal.